isomerpages/nea-wis/pages/Frequently Asked Questions.md

 <p>For a tutorial on how to connect using MQTT explorer, please refer to
 the following link: <a href="https://training.wis2box.wis.wmo.int/practical-sessions/connecting-to-wis2-over-mqtt/" rel="noopener noreferrer nofollow" target="_blank">Connecting to WIS2 over MQTT - WIS2 in a box training (wmo.int)</a>
 </p>
-<p></p>
-<p>In addition to the above, ASMC DCPC also provides an additional service
-of supporting email subscription and download.
-You may browse our data catalog and subscribe via the <a href="https://go.gov.sg/asmc-wis2-email-subscription-request-form" rel="noopener nofollow" target="_blank">email subscription link</a>.</p>
 </div>
 </details>
 <details class="isomer-details">